Richard Frame

 Richard C. "Dick" Frame (July 16, 1926 – February 24, 1977) was an American politician and attorney who served as a member of the Pennsylvania State Senate from 1962 to 1977.
+He is the uncle of John Frame, who is a reformed theologian.

 Career

 He served in the military during World War II.
 He then earned a degree from Yale University and a law degree from University of Virginia School of Law.

 In 1973, he became Republican Senate Leader, defeating Robert D. Fleming.
-In 1976, he lost that position to Henry G. Hager.
+In 1974, he was elected chairman of the Pennsylvania Republican Party.
+In 1976, he lost the Senate leadership to Henry G. Hager.

 Death

 He died on February 24, 1977, in a plane crash near Harrisburg, Pennsylvania.
 A bridge on Pennsylvania Route 8 is named after him.
 In 1986 the Pennsylvania General Assembly designated a section of Pennsylvania Route 8 in Venango County as the Richard C. Frame Memorial Highway.